 - The 84-panel display in the exterior part explains the special leelas of lord Krishna in chronological order as depicted in Srimad Bhagavatam; this helps the people who visit the temple to understand the story.
 Semi-precious stones that are brightly colored depict floral tendrils with blooms and blossoms to embellish the temple’s walls and floor.
 The engravings on the ceiling and the main sanctuary are stunning and excellent at drawing.

 - The pillars represent the depiction of Manjari Sakhis and Kinkari Sakhis serving lord Krishna in various ways.
 The magnificent chandeliers adorn the marvel.
 Panels depicting Shri Krishna’s pastimes on the circumambulation route engage the eyes of the visitors.
 Numerous images of Krishna Leela.
 The temple’s second story is devoted to Lord Rama and Sita, while the first floor features beautiful icons of Lord Krishna and Radha.

-Celebration of numerous auspicious days occurs in Prem Mandir, but Radhastami and Janmashtami are the two main festivals that people celebrate grandly.
-Only to participate in Prem Mandir’s festivities do people travel great distances and reach here.
+Celebrating numerous auspicious days occur in Prem Mandir, but Radhastami and Janmashtami are the two main festivals people celebrate grandly.
+People travel great distances and reach here only to participate in Prem Mandir’s festivities.

 Right Time to Visit Prem Mandir

 Winter is the best time to visit Prem Mandir.
 Other than this, the season of the holy is well celebrated here, and in March.